 [.c-grey-box]Title I, Part A, Sec.
 118 (e)(3): Provide materials and training to help parents to work with their children to improve their children's achievement, such as literacy training and using technology, as appropriate, to foster parental involvement.[.c-grey-box]

-Your Remind plan includes organization-wide messaging, so you can send schoolwide updates about resources like parent education classes and training opportunities.
+Remind Hub includes organization-wide messaging, so you can send schoolwide updates about resources like parent education classes and training opportunities.

 You can also send flyers, handouts, and other materials directly to parents’ phones.
-If your school relies on an LMS like Schoology or Canvas for sharing resources, LMS integration can be added on to your Remind plan as a premium feature.
+If your school relies on an LMS like Schoology or Canvas for sharing resources, LMS integration is available via Remind Hub as well.

 - Attach photos and other files to a message